onurqnel/MachineLearning/README.md

-# 📘 Introduction to Statistical Learning with Python - Labs
+# Introduction to Statistical Learning with Python

 This repository provides Python implementations of the labs from the book **Introduction to Statistical Learning (ISLR)**.
 The labs are designed to bridge theory and practice, offering hands-on coding exercises to reinforce the statistical concepts presented in the book.

 ---

-## 🚀 Features
+## Features
 - Python-based implementations of all ISLR labs.
 - Clear and structured examples for each statistical method.
 - Includes data loading, manipulation, visualization, and analysis.